 As I mentioned earlier, the work of the QA specialist may seem to be boring.
 But it’s just an illusion!
 It allows me to work with the newest technologies and learn about solutions that I had no idea that exists before.
-Besides, working in a software house allows you to participate in many different projects and experience various app development fields and industries.
+Besides, working in a software house such as Railwaymen allows you to participate in many different projects and experience various app development fields and industries.
 All this combined gives the satisfaction of being a valuable team member and doing things that others truly need to develop a fully functional app to the client.
 You just can't get bored in this job!

 In the article below I will describe the types of necessary and useful tools for manual testing, I will review them and tell you, which ones I use and value the most.